 While Columbus has its fair share of expanding urban development, it is surrounded by dense forests and glacial remnants, making for great hiking trails in and around the city.
 Efforts to preserve and maintain parkland have helped foster opportunities for city dwellers and outdoor enthusiasts to get their hiking fix without having to travel far to find it.

 Hiking trails near Columbus offer a variety of lengths, skill levels, and terrain, whether you are out for a short stroll, an all-day hike, or looking for easier options for kids.
 Before you plan your adventure, review our list of the best hiking trails near Columbus.

 1. Scioto Trail

 The green space that surrounds the trail is nice if you want to sit on one of the many benches along the walkways, find a shady tree, or listen to the outdoor music often playing at the pavilion at Bicentennial Park.
 If you need to refuel during your walk grab a bite to eat at the Milestone 229 restaurant.
 The Scioto Mile connects to a network of other trails throughout the city and suburbs.

 Address: 233 Civic Center Drive, Columbus, Ohio

 2. Camp Chase Trail

-The Camp Chase Trail is a paved trail that is a 10.9-mile section of the Ohio to Erie Trail, which extends from Columbus to London.
+The Camp Chase Trail is a paved trail that is a 16-mile section of the Ohio to Erie Trail, which extends from Columbus to London.
 The entire Ohio to Erie Trail runs 326 miles, so you can add to your adventure by doing several sections at a time.
 While many hiking trails take you through dense forests, this multi-use trail has the Ohio countryside on display.

 The unique element of this trail is the 231-foot change in elevation if you walk the entire section.
 It follows an active railroad track and passes through agricultural areas, so you will have exciting scenery as you share the path with bikers and other hikers.